DhrumilShah98/Dalhousie_University_CSCI5409_ACC/README.md

-# Dalhousie University | CSCI5409 | ACC (Advanced Topics in Cloud Computing)
+# Dalhousie University | CSCI 5409 | ACC (Advanced Topics in Cloud Computing)
-All assignments and the final project are completed in class CSCI5409 (Advanced Topics in Cloud Computing) of MACS at Dalhousie University.
+All assignments and the final project are completed in class CSCI 5409 (Advanced Topics in Cloud Computing) of MACS at Dalhousie University.
 CSCI 5409 ACC Dalhousie University.<br/>
 Final Letter Grade Received: **A+**

 ## Authors